JtotheThree/bevy_northstar/book/src/pathfinding/04_manual_pathfinding.md

 If you don't use `NorthstarPlugin` you'll need to maintain your own `BlockingMap` or `HashMap<UVec3, Entity>` to pass to the `pathfind` function to provide it a list of blocked positions.

-All of the pathfinding calls can be done on the `Grid` component.
+All pathfinding can be done calling the `pathfind` method on the the `Grid` component.

 ```rust,no_run
 fn manual_pathfind(